slicandro/MASDA-nextflow-pipeline-for-amplicon-sequencing./README.txt

 MASDA pipe is a Nextflow-based pipeline developed for the analysis of amplicon sequencing data generated using AmpliSeq / AgriSeq panels on Ion Torrent platforms.
 While optimized for these technologies, the pipeline can be adapted for other amplicon sequencing panels.

-The pipeline processes each sample independently, performing quality control, filtering, alignment, and read quantification to determine presence/absence of panel targets.
+The pipeline processes each sample independently, performing quality control, filtering, alignment, and read quantification.

 Pipeline overview

 For each sample, MASDA pipe performs the following steps:

+0. Quality Check with Fastqc

+The pipeline generates a Fastqc report for each sample.

 1. Read preprocessing